mcneel/help-docs/en/flamingo/5/help/Lighting/Studio_Lighting_Basics.md

  * Separation of objects from the background
  * Whether the lighting should be hard of soft
+ * Whether the lighting should be warm or cool in color

+### Contrast Range
+{: .toc-subheader }

- * Whether the lighting should be warm or cool in color Contrast RangeContrast range is the difference between the brightest and the darkest areas with detail in a given scene.
+Contrast range is the difference between the brightest and the darkest areas with detail in a given scene.
 The human eye is capable of dealing with a far greater contrast range than film and can locally compensate to see detail in the extreme areas.
 This effect can be seen in snapshots taken on a sunny day.

 Typically, the highlight side is too bright or the shadow side is too dark, yet you had no trouble seeing detail in both the dark and light areas.
 The contrast range is just too great for the film to record.
 This is also true of rendered images, as there is a limit to the colors the computer can display.